thomasWeise/moptipyapps/README.md

 ```

 What we try to find is the controller which can bring move object to the origin `(0, 0)` as quickly as possible while expending the least amount of force, i.e., having the smallest aggregated `c` values over time.

+### 3.4.
+The Traveling Tournament Problem (TSP)

+In the package [`moptipyapps.ttp`](https://thomasweise.github.io/moptipyapps/moptipyapps.ttp.html#module-moptipyapps.ttp), we provide a set of classes and tools to explore the *Traveling Tournament Problem (TTP)*.
+In a TTP, we have an even number of `n` teams.
+Each team plays a tournament against every other team.
+If the tournament is a single round-robin tournament, each team plays exactly once against every other team.
+In the more common double round-robin tournament, each team plays twice against every other team &mdash; once at home and once at the place of the other team.
+A tournament takes `(n - 1) * rounds` days in total, where `rounds = 2` for double round-robin.
+Now additionally to the basic constraints dictated by logic (if team `A` plays at home against team `B` on day `d`, then team `B` has an "away" game against team `A` on that day `d` and so on), there are also additional constraints.
+For instance, no team should play a continuous streak of home (or away) games longer than `m` days, where `m` usually is `m = 3`.
+Also, if teams `A` and `B` play against each other, then there must be at least `p` games in between before they play each other again, usually with `p = 1`.

+Now the first hurdle is to find a game plan that has `n / 2` games on each day (since there are `n` teams and each plays against one other team) that satisfies the above constraints.
+The second problem is that this is not all:
+For each TTP, a distance matrix is defined, very much like for the [TSP](#32-the-traveling-salesperson-problem-tsp).
+The goal is to find a feasible game schedule where the overall travel distances are minimal.

 ## 4. Unit Tests and Static Analysis